Pipi144/QuizzBE/README.md

 ## Key Features

+**Note**: The application is currently hosted on a free-tier Azure App Service plan.
+As a result, you may experience slower response times due to resource limitations.
+This setup demonstrates cost-effective deployment strategies for small-scale applications.

 - **User Account Management**: Secure user authentication and account handling.
 - **Role-Based Authorization**: Fine-grained access control, allowing only admins to manage sensitive operations like user editing and quiz management.
 - **CRUD for Questions**: Create, read, update, and delete quiz questions seamlessly.